Are pastors required to give a tithe or give?

 so long as he is able to fulfill the duties of an elder

 so long as the church continues to acknowledge him as a leader (functionally or formally)

 so long as the elder desires to serve in this capacity

 In the churches that I have been a part of, elders do not have a designated term.
-Some have served for 10 years or so, and have found that it was time to step aside (and in so doing, they continued to serve the flock in numerous ways).
+Some have served for 10 years or so and have found it was time to step aside (and in so doing, they continued to serve the flock in numerous ways).
 We have elders who have died in office.
 We have also had elders who resigned for personal or family reasons.
-We have had elders who stepped aside, and later came back on as an elder.
+We have had elders who stepped aside and later came back on as an elder.

 The fact is that the Bible does tell us what elders do and what their qualifications for holding the office are.
-But it does not tell us precisely how elders are appointed, or for how long they should serve.
+But it does not tell us precisely how elders are appointed or how long they should serve.
 This, in my opinion, should be instructive.

 I think it is very important for the elders to be open and direct with one another regarding these matters.
 How much better that one of your friends and colleagues inform you that your time of profitable service as an elder has come to an end.